lbonanomi/poppet/README.md

 1. Gather requisite RPMs for building a Postgres instance that matches your production version.
 2. Build a docker container with the supplied dockerfile
-3. Push said dockerfile to your internal hub
+3. Push said dockerfile to your internal hub if you have one.
 4. Wait patiently for an agitated support request
 5. Pull a poppet container and start it as
    ```docker run -dit -p 8080:8080/tcp --name poppet poppet /root/kickstarter.sh http://postgres_dump_url```